seniel98/SUMO2GRAL/README.md

 - **Weather Data Processing**: Processes weather data to match the requirements of GRAL simulations.
 - **GRAL Files Generation**: Automates the creation of required GRAL simulation files through a dedicated module.
 - **GRAL Simulation**: Executes the GRAL simulation and outputs the reuslts in a .txt file.
+- **Pollutant Concentration Analysis**: Provides a module for analyzing pollutant concentrations in the studied area.

 ## Prerequisites